Everyone’s crazy about search engine optimization.

 4. Optimize Your File Names

-The best way optimize them is to identify a theme or focus for each particular page.
+The best to way optimize them is to identify a theme or focus for each particular page.
 For instance, if you’re optimizing for people searching for an employee of your company (say, Hugh Patterson), then you might name the page “hugh-patterson.html” and have a photo named “hugh-patterson.jpg”.

 Keep it short, though.
 A file named “hugh-patterson-realty-charlotte-north-carolina-homes.HTML” might be old tri-specific, but it dilutes SEO potential, looks silly to readers, and becomes next to impossible for anyone to remember.